Health, Wellness, and Prevention

 Testing, Isolation, and Quarantine

 On-campus testing is available for all students, faculty, and staff by appointment.
-For information about saliva PCR testing during January, click here.
+For information about saliva PCR testing, click here.

 Our current testing plan is supported by MDH and is subject to change based on recommendations from MDH and/or the availability of testing supplies.
 The Health and Wellness Clinic is stressing the importance of testing for anyone with symptoms consistent with COVID-19 OR who is asymptomatic with a known exposure.